Why go camping?

 Are you a car camper who moves camp every night on a road trip, or who keeps the same base camp for a long weekend or more?
 You won’t want a tent that takes half an hour to assemble if you’re cape-hoppin’ down the coast.

 If you can only afford one tent, opt for the kind that best suits your camping style the majority of the time.

 2) How many people do you need your tent to hold?

 Most tents specify 2-person, 4-person, 6-person, etc. Stick to this system if you are a backcountry camper and shopping for a backcountry tent.
 Note that a 2-person tent is likely to fit two adults sleeping side by side, and pretty much nothing else.
-Perhaps some gear, but no room for your packs.
-If you are a couple looking for a car camping tent, you’ll be more comfortable in a tent that advertises itself as 4-person.
-A family with 1-2 kids will likely want a 6-person tent.
+Perhaps some gear, but no room for your big backpacks.
+If you are a couple with a dog looking for a car camping tent, you’ll be more comfortable in a 4-person tent.
+A family with two kids will likely want a 6-person tent.

 Also consider the amount of gear you might need to store inside the tent in the event of bad weather.
 This is less of an issue if you’re car camping because odds are you’ll prefer to just stow gear inside your car, not your tent.
 But it’s something to think about in the backcountry.

 Backcountry tents typically advertise as 3-season (spring, summer and autumn) or 4-season (add winter).
 So what’s the diff?
 A 3-season tent will have more mesh fabric and a 4-season tent will have more solid fabric.
 Good-quality backcountry tents, if properly treated, will keep you dry in a downpour even if it is raining sideways.

 Car camping tents might not be rated according to seasons, in which case you’ll have to use other cues to determine how weather-worthy a tent is.